 A museum volunteer washes fossil bones.

 Volunteers perform many different tasks and we try to match new volunteers with tasks that interest them most.
-Among the tasks most commonly done by our volunteers are plaster jacket preparation, screenwashing, cleaning and repair, and matrix picking of small fossils.
+Among the tasks most commonly done by our volunteers are plaster jacket preparation, screenwashing, cleaning and repair, matrix picking of small fossils, and labeling fossil specimens.

 volunteer working with fossil skeleton